usc-isi-i2/kgtk/docs/curate/validate_properties.md

 ### Colored Blocks: Unordered Switch

 The unordered `switch` statement provides class inheritance on a row-by-row basis.
-The first class in list is selected, but there is no guarantee on the order in which the list is evaluated.
+The first class that matches the row is selected, but there is no guarantee on the order in which the list of classes is evaluated.

 In this example, the `shape` property has a shape name in `node2`.
 We use the `node2` value in each `shape` edge to select a specific